amancevice/slack-drive/README.md

 Unzip the archive and view the `README` file in it.
 It should instruct you to:

-1. Rename `config.example.json` to `config.json` and fill-in the correct API keys and options.
-2. Download `client_secret.json` from the Google Cloud console and put in this directory.
+1. Download `client_secret.json` from the Google Cloud console into the package directory.
+2. Run `terraform init` to download the deployment modules.
-3. Optionally update `terraform.tf` with the correct values.
+3. (Optional) Update variables in `terraform.tf` with the correct values
-4. Run `npm install` and `gulp dist` to build distribution packages.
+4. (Optional) Or, simply enter them on the command line in step 5.
-5. Run `terraform plan` to view the impending infrastructure changes and `terraform apply` to create the Slack Drive infrastructure.
+5. Run `terraform apply` to view, approve, and deploy the Slack Drive infrastructure.
+6. Take note of the output URLs to finish setting up your Slack App.